-The main pro' of the simple version of calculating churn is its simplicity.
+The main pro' of the simple version of calculating churn rate is its simplicity.
 The churn rate formula is easily understandable and quickly calculable.
-You only need to know 2 quick numbers to figure out your churn rate for the month, and all you need is those two numbers for each month to be able to compare month to month churn.
+You only need to know 2 quick numbers to figure out your churn rate for the month, and all you need is those two numbers for each month to be able to compare month-to-month churn.

-The problem with this simple calculation though is that it has a hard time dealing with significant growth.
+The problem with this simple churn rate calculation is that it has a hard time dealing with significant growth.
 When you have a lot of growth, both your churn and total customers can go up.
-If your total customers goes up more, your churn rate will go down, even when you have more customers churning out of your product than the previous month.
+If your total number of customers goes up more, your churn rate will go down, even when you have more customers churning out of your product than the previous month.

-If you’re an established company with a significant customer base and stable growth month on month, this isn’t an issue.
-But if you’re a new company with substantial new customers each month, this can lead to a strange interpretation where you can lose more customers per month, but your rate will get better.
+This isn’t an issue if you’re an established company with a significant customer base and stable growth month on month.
+But if you’re a new company with substantial new customers each month, this can lead to a strange interpretation where you can lose more at-risk customers per month, but your rate will get better.